Tarptent Cloudburst 2 Review

 When I first got the tent, I noticed a bad odor — I traded a used tent for a used tent.
 I looked it over for mold, but didn’t find any, so I set it up in the front yard to air out.
 After airing it out for two days, the odor didn’t go away, so I sponged some MiraZyme Enzyme Based Gear Deodorizer by McNett on it.
 That didn’t work, so I soaked it in a bucket mixed as directed and let it dry.
 The odor disappeared.

 Even though it was my first attempt at setting it up, the tent went up surprisingly quickly.
 With only three lines to stake out, it’s easy to adjust the staking points to arrive at a taut pitch.
 I’ve owned two other tents similar in design to this shelter, a TNF Vapor and a Sierra Designs Clip Flashlight, so it wasn’t surprising that it went up fast.
-To put this tent up, you insert the poles into silicone nylon sleeves, insert the ends into gromments, stake out the guylines in the rear using one stake and then stake out the two front guylines by inserting the stakes through metal rings attached to the guylines.
+To put this tent up, you insert the poles into silicone nylon sleeves, insert the ends into grommets, stake out the guylines in the rear using one stake and then stake out the two front guylines by inserting the stakes through metal rings attached to the guylines.
 There are two guy-points on the side’s mid-points.
 Attaching a short length of cord to these and staking them out, increases the living space while making the tent more stable in wind.
 I use them in every setup.

 The partial-coverage vestibule is fussy to get right.
-Instead of using lightweight zippers, Tarptent uses velcro to secure the two sides of the vestibule.
-It then uses a small velcro tab to keep the vestibule’s vent closed.
+Instead of using lightweight zippers, Tarptent uses Velcro to secure the two sides of the vestibule.
+It then uses a small Velcro tab to keep the vestibule’s vent closed.
 It looks easy to open and close, and sort of is.
 The problem is that it’s actually hard to get everything aligned and closed up in a rainstorm without getting water into the vestibule area or in the tent.
 When the wind blows hard, the tab closing the vent opens up.
-I really like the idea behind the vestibule, because it allows a wide-open, a partly closed or completely closed option, but I don’t like the velcro.
-By using a small zipper instead of velcro, the tent might be heavier, but usability improves.
+I really like the idea behind the vestibule, because it allows a wide-open, a partly closed or completely closed option, but I don’t like the Velcro.
+By using a small zipper instead of Velcro, the tent might be heavier, but usability improves.
 That’s a trade-off when trying to save weight in a shelter and one that I think the disadvantages in this shelter outweigh the lightweight advantage.
 I’d take a 2 oz. heavier tent in this case for the improved usability.

 This is now the third tent/shelter I’ve used that uses silicone nylon pole sleeves on the rainfly.
 Just like the other two tents, I found that I didn’t like the sleeves.
 When wet the silicone nylon sticks to the poles and makes it difficult to insert or remove.
 When wet, I feared ripping the fabric because of the force it took to push the poles through, so I’d carefully push them through.
 I’m a big fan of clips in tents and would be curious to see a tent like this that uses clips instead of sleeves.